craigls/dmg.js/README.md

 In a video, he discusses Game Boy emulation and how it is easy to implement.
 So I wanted to try it for myself.

-The emulator is able to run Tetris and it is basically playable, but there are bugs and many missing features.
-This code shouldn't be used as a reference of any kind.
+The emulator is able to run a few games (like Tetris, Super Mario Land, Link's Awakening) but there's lots of bugs and missing features (sound, memory banking, etc).
-It's just for fun.
+This project is just for fun and shouldn't be used as a reference.

+## How to run it
+Open dist/index.html in a browser, load a Game Boy ROM file (not included)

 ## Controls
 | key | button |